 A few weeks ago, I filled in a form on my old swimming club’s website.
 They take children from five years old and Libby has been asking to go for months.
 I haven’t heard back from them yet but I know it won’t be long before Libby is in that pool that I spent so much time in.
 Ploughing up and down, developing a competitive spirit.
 Following in my footsteps.

-Chlorine resistant costumes were around years ago, but they were pretty grim back in the day.
+Chlorine resistant swimwear was around years ago, but it was pretty grim back in the day.
 Thick, unflattering and uncomfortable.

 For a start, the costumes are available in a range of styles.
 Not just the one plain colour that was my only option as a child.
 The styles are fabulous and suit every taste.
 From leisure suits to bikinis to suits you’d wear for competitive swimming.